 The manipulative tactics of social engineering are insidious.
 Often, victims of social engineering don’t even realize they’re being manipulated until it’s too late.
 While cognitive biases may have adaptive purposes, they can certainly be used against us.
 Social engineering attacks trawl for users’ private information, and that can lead to identity theft, extortion, and more.

 Social engineering attacks often come from apparently trustworthy sources.

-And it’s not just your finances that are at stake — sometimes victims’ credit scores and online reputations tumble, and the debt in their name can skyrocket.
-While such situations are reversible, it can take weeks and endless back-and-forths with companies and authorities to clear your name.
-Using antivirus software can help, but it doesn’t make your brain hack-proof.
-The best way to ward off social engineering attacks is to learn to recognize them when you see them, and to avoid them as much as possible.
+It’s not just finances that are at stake — sometimes victims’ credit scores and online reputations tumble, and debt in their name can skyrocket.
+While such situations are reversible, it can take a long time and endless communication with authorities to clear your name.
+Using cybersecurity software will help, but it doesn’t make your brain hack-proof.
+The best way to prevent social engineering attacks is to learn how to recognize them when you see them.

 If you think you’ve fallen victim to a social engineering attack and someone has accessed your personal information, Avast BreachGuard can help.
-BreachGuard scans the dark web to check if your personal information has leaked, and it will guide you in how to respond if it has.
+BreachGuard has features that help it scan the dark web to check if your personal information has leaked, and it will guide you in how to respond if it has.

 And if your info finds its way onto data broker databases, Avast BreachGuard will help you remove it and assess your security protocols to ensure it doesn’t happen again.
 Don’t become a victim of social engineering attacks — get BreachGuard today and start shoring up your digital defenses immediately.

 Anyone can be a victim of a social engineering attack, because we all have cognitive biases we’re not always aware of.
 People who lack tech-savviness or are more socially isolated — such as the elderly — may be more vulnerable.
 But technological know-how alone, even in business, can’t protect people from psychological manipulation.